Join thousands who've shattered the hype. Get your copy from Amazon (ebook) & Flipkart (print).

 Supply Chain Management

-Though this is a completely different world in itself, as a product management professional, you need to be cognizant (no, not the company) about how it fits into the process.
+Though supply chain management / SCM is a completely different world in itself, as a product management professional, you need to be cognizant (no, not the company) about how it fits into the process.
 This is the delivery network that ensures that the excellent work done by your design team, the engineers, the marketing guys are all culminating in the right manner.

 There are some excellent Supply Chain Management courses that you can look at if this is your area of interest.